 Color interpolation (demosaicing)

-For example, if we are in a cell that corresponds to the green component, we could look at the values of the surrounding blue cells to make an estimate of the blue component.
-And the same for the red component.
+For example, if we are in a cell that corresponds to the green component, we could look at the surrounding blue cells’ values to estimate the blue part.
+And the same for the red piece.

-A simple way would be to use some kind of linear averaging of the adjacent cells of the color we are trying to figure out.
+A simple way would be to use some linear averaging of the adjacent cells of the color we are trying to figure out.

-For example, to estimate the blue component of a pixel, we can look at the values of the adjacent ‘blue’ cells, calculate the sum of their levels, and divide by the number of cells to calculate the mean.
+For example, to estimate the blue component of a pixel, we can look at the adjacent blue cells’ values, calculate the sum of their levels, and divide by the number of cells to calculate the mean.

-Think that there is no single possible result, there is no direct correspondence between the three color channels and the final image.
+There is no single possible result, and there is no direct correspondence between the three color channels and the final image.

 The problem with linear interpolation (linear averaging) is that at the edges of objects in the scene, in sharp color transitions in the image, color artifacts and small repetitive patterns appear (known as zippers, zippers)

 There are many, many algorithms and variants.
-In any case, for a photographer the demosaicing process is usually totally transparent and it is very difficult to notice these negative effects with current sensors (high resolution) and with the usual algorithms.
+In any case, for a photographer, the demosaicing process is usually totally transparent, and it is complicated to notice these adverse effects with current sensors (high resolution) and with the standard algorithms.

 Where / when is the color interpolation done?

-If we take the photo in RAW format on the camera, the color interpolation will be done later by the development program that we use : Lightroom, Capture One, Luminar, Dark Table …
+If we take the RAW format on the camera, the color interpolation will be done later by the development program we use: Lightroom, Capture One, Luminar, Dark Table …

-In some programs the process is transparent to the user, in others we can choose between different algorithms to see which one best suits the photo we are developing.
+In some programs, the process is transparent to the user; in others, we can choose between different algorithms to best suit the newborn photo.

-The development program must have in its database the information of each camera and the structure and specific characteristics of the RAW information generated by said camera.
+The development program must have each camera’s information and the structure and specific characteristics of the RAW information generated by a said camera in its database.

-If we take the photo in JPEG directly on the camera , it is the camera’s processor that is internally responsible for the chromatic interpolation and all the processes necessary to achieve the final image.
+Let’s take the photo in JPEG directly on the camera.
+The camera’s processor is internally responsible for the chromatic interpolation and all the processes necessary to achieve the final image.